Granger Rocket Football League Rules and Regulations

 Practice / Game Time / Duration OT Rule

 When school is in session, there is a maximum of two practices allowed per week and one game on Saturday.
-All games shall start promptly at 9:00 am & 10:45 am sharp.
-All games shall consist of four 10-minute quarters in accordance to IHSA rules.
+All games shall start promptly at 9:00 am & 10:35 am sharp.
+All games shall consist of three (3) 10-minute quarters and one (1) 14-minute quarter in accordance to IHSA rules.
 Games that are tied at the end of the 3rd quarter will end as a tie.
 If two teams in the same division are tied at the end of the season by record and they either tied against each other or didn’t play each other, a flip of a coin will determine the higher seed.
 There will be three time-outs allowed for each team per half.

 Coaching Conduct and Rules

-Coaching staff shall consist of 1 head coach and 2 assistant head coaches with a 4th coach to be named after the draft.
+Coaching staff shall consist of 1 head coach and 2 assistant head coaches with 2 coaches to be named after the draft.
 Coaches will be allowed on the field for the duration of the season and under the following circumstances:

 The coach assumes a 5-yard position behind the running backs and the safety and no further instruction is to be given once in this position.
 Any violation on the above and the coach will be warned once and with the next call followed by a 5-yard penalty.